22 Things to Teach your Son about Women (or Not)

 What words of wisdom do the men reading this wish your parents had taught you about women when you were a child?
 Did they warn you that abusive, predatory women exist and that you should be wary of them?
 What do the fathers and mothers reading this plan to teach their sons?

-Here’s a link to the follow-up articles:
+Links to follow-up articles:

 Teaching Young Boys about Women and Dating, Part 1